chef/chef-web-docs/chef_master/source/upgrade_server.rst

 -----------------------------------------------------
 This section describes the upgrade process from a high availability configuration.
 The upgrade process will require downtime equal to the amount of time it takes to stop the server, run dpkg or RPM Package Manager, and then upgrade the server.

-To upgrade to Chef server 12 from a high availability Chef server server, do the following:
+To upgrade to Chef server 12 from a high availability Chef server configuration, do the following:

-#.
-Verify that the ``make`` command is available on the primary backend Chef server server.
-If it is not available, install the ``make`` command.

 #.
 Run the following on all servers to make sure all services are in a sane state.